Lilly Goodman

-Liliana Goodman Meregildo, known professionally as Lilly Goodman (born December 19, 1980) is a Dominican singer and songwriter.
+Liliana Goodman Meregildo (born December 19, 1980), known professionally as Lilly Goodman, is a Dominican singer and songwriter.
 Considered one of the best and most important voices in Christian music.
 Music has been always a part of her family and she is known for singing Christian-themed songs in Spanish.
 She has also received numerous nominations and awards over the years, some of which include the Latin Grammy and Cassandra Awards (currently Soberano).